-There is an ideological outlook, partly cypherpunk in origin, which sees the Blockchain as essentially the latest evolutionary step in internet technology.
+There is an ideological outlook, arguably cypherpunk in origin, which sees the Blockchain as essentially the latest evolutionary step in internet technology.

 And according to this outlook, whilst the internet’s underlying architecture is democratic – TCP’s non-discriminatory approach to packet transmission – it nonetheless underpins a whole infrastructure of services which are anything but.

 Servers are centralised as are the websites they dish up.
-If government X decides to shut down website Y, it can.
+If government X decides to shut down website Y – legally or otherwise – it will.
 And you don’t really need to be a government to take down a website – a lone wolf implementing a DNS attack will suffice.
 The disadvantages in a service being hosted, then, by a single node are obvious.

 Blockchain technology, by platforming a given service across a series of nodes which remain in sync through some kind of consensus mechanism, now means that we have opened up a whole new world in which we can offer what will essentially be impregnable services.
 Whilst that may generally be considered a good thing, however, that may not necessarily always be the case.